 Anyone who asks can receive a study I did about what actually sells at the box office, as an adjunct to this book.
 The answers may surprise you.
 I first wrote about it in 1999 and it took the mainstream media four years to catch up with my observations.

 Triumph Publishing in Russia published a translation of my screenwriting book with the title something like "How to Write and Sell Screenplays in the USA for Video, Movies and Television."
 Last time I could find it on the Web, the price was 317 rubles (about $10 US).
 The Russian book was 395 pages.
 Now the company seems to only be selling software.
 Still, they actually paid for the right to publish it there and I was very happy.
 I was even mentioned in Pravda.

-In the summer of 2009, I had the pleasure of hosting a couple of Russian film industry friends, screenwriter Funnie Vital and her friend, the famous Russian actress, Elena Morozova.
-Through Elena I met the brilliant Russian filmmaker Pavel Rumina, and began talking to him about adapting a movie Elena starred in for the American market.
+In the summer of 2009, I had the pleasure of hosting a couple of Russian film industry friends, screenwriter Funnie Vital and her friend, the Russian actress, Elena Morozova.
+Through Elena I met the brilliant Russian filmmaker Pavel Ruminov, and began talking to him about adapting a movie Elena starred in for the American market.
 Oddly enough, at the same time I was working with Ray Manzarek of The Doors fame to try to get a script he commissioned of the famous Russian novel "The Master and Margarita" into production.
-Ray's departed now and I haven't made a Russian movie, but if you click on the picture you'll see the Russian ladies in the home page of my Yahoo group.
-That's Funnie in the red bikini in front of me and Elena on my left.
-Brian Pittman and Rachel Long of "Dawn Patrol" are also pictured, as well as my daughter Holly and our dearly departed dog, Tex.
+Ray's departed now and I haven't made a Russian movie, but if you click on the picture of the book you'll see Elena's movie and TV credits.